Kigali City Rwanda

 |High Season:||June to September (More people visit Rwanda since it is the peak time for gorilla tracking)|

 |Low Season:||March, April, May, October and November (A number of camps and lodges close)|

 |Worst Weather:||Mid-March to May and mid-August to November (High rainfall, roads can become impassable)|

 Tailored Rwanda Safaris That Include Kigali City

 We tailor every Rwanda Safari to fit your safari expectations and budget.
-From the safari conception stage through the planning and budgeting, we walk with with and make sure that expectations of an African Safari are met.
-Browse through some of our travelers’ popular choices bellow to get started.
+From the safari conception stage through the planning and budgeting, we walk with and make sure that the expectations of an African Safari are met.
+Browse through some of our travelers’ popular choices below to get started.